 The Québec maritime Blog

-The next time you visit the Bas-Saint-Laurent region, head inland away from the St. Lawrence River to discover magnificent scenery and other treasures in Témiscouata.
+The next time you visit the Bas-Saint-Laurent region, head inland away from the St. Lawrence to discover magnificent scenery and other treasures in Témiscouata.
 It’s an area I like to visit again and again.
 Let me tell you about my cycling adventure around Lake Témiscouata with my partner.

 We took advantage of a lovely summer weekend to camp in Parc national du Lac-Témiscouata and cycle in the area.
 The best way to soak up the beauty of the forest landscapes around the lake and in the park is to explore the many bike trails, including the Petit-Témis Interprovincial Linear Park.
 In fact, some sectors in this area are only accessible by bike.